 What we’re going to do is enter the folder where the mods exist for our pack.
 Then go up a folder and make a few temporary folders.
 Note this whole process is actually easier to do from the command line as shown in the video.
 I like to make the following folders: 1, 2, 3, 4, and good.

 The purpose of renaming the files is so that I can move them around easily and not move those that shouldn’t be moved.
-So the library files are either identified with 00_ or LIB_, they’ll remain in the mods folder.
-But for now we can move them to the “good” folder, even tho we don’t if they are good or not.
+So the library files are either identified with

-For example I just renamed a bunch of archives in my working folder for developing server packs.
+For example, I just renamed a bunch of archives in my working folder for developing server packs.

 With all of our batches prepared, we need to get around to testing.
-So move all the files in good, i.e. our library files, the dependencies to the “mods” folder.
+So move all the files in “good”—i.e., our library files, the dependencies—to the “mods” folder.

-If you’re lucky the libraries test will fail which would indicate the rest of the mods are probably all good.
+If you’re lucky, the libraries test will fail, which would indicate the rest of the mods are probably all good.
 Since we wouldn’t have a place to put them, we could make another folder called “temp” and move them there.
-That way we could split the libraries into 4 batches and get around to finding which one is causing the problem.
+That way, we could split the libraries into 4 batches and get around to finding which one is causing the problem.

 Needs to be said: If you have a server pack that needs testing, you will need to do this in tandem for both the client and the server.
 This can get very tedious very fast.
 Such is the life of a pack developer.

-For obvious reasons: keep your eye on what you’re after, doing this splitting method can cause you to think you have other errors when you don’t.
+For obvious reasons: Keep your eye on what you’re after; doing this splitting method can cause you to think you have other errors when you don’t.

 Let’s assume that all the libraries (dependencies) were good.
-You wouldn’t move these to “good” you need them for the other batches to even run.
+You wouldn’t move these to “good”; you need them for the other batches to even run.
 So leave them in the “mods” folder.

 Repeat for each of the batches.

 Run the pack again.
 Test for your issue.
-If it doesn’t show up move this half to the “good” folder.
-Now test the other half, it should trip out.
+If it doesn’t show up, move this half to the “good” folder.
+Now test the other half; it should trip out.
 So split again.

 Repeat.
-By now you should realize what is going on.
+By now, you should realize what is going on.